csev/py4e/README.md

 at es.py4e.com.

 You can help with the Spanish translation if you have a github account.
-You can use the github editor to send up "pull requests" whcih we will review and apply.
+You can use the github editor to send us "pull requests" whcih we will review and apply.

 You can also become a core committer for the project to help review